Long before George R.R. Martin penned his tale of war, intrigue and treachery the ancient world was scene to its own version of The Game of Thrones.

 Eumenes was an able diplomat and shrewd manipulator of men and events, the consummate “clever Greek”.
 But he always labored under the disadvantage of not being Macedonian, and that he was seen first-and-foremost as a man of letters rather than as a soldier.
 For the first he was despised by many of the Macedonian officers, for the second he was derided.
 Neoptolemus, who seems to have harbored a particular animus against him, scornfully remarked that he (Neoptolemus) had followed the king with shield and spear, but Eumenes with only pen and paper.
 While the more fair-minded realized how unjust this statement was and scoffed, it reflects a lingering derision of Eumenes shared by many.
 However, he had the trust of Perdiccas, which he retained and used to good advantage throughout the latter’s life.
 As a Greek outsider whose position was dependent on the patronage of the throne, he was always loyal to the Argead dynasty and to Perdiccas as regent.

 When given the opportunity of independent command he showed exceptional ability.
 It is tempting to speculate that during the conqueror’ life he served not merely as Alexander’s scribe, but as a kind of “Chief of Staff” as well; operating in the same capacity as Marshal Berthier vis-à-vis Napoleon.
-This might explain in part the skill he showed later in maneuvering armies: there can have been no better school of command then to be at Alexander’s side.
+This might explain in part the skill he showed later in maneuvering armies: there can have been no better school of command than to have served at Alexander’s side.

 Though he was destined to play an important role in the coming struggle, Cassander son of Antipater began “the Play” distinctly off-stage.
 It is uncertain if he was the first or second son of Antipater (his brother, Iollus, bore the name of their paternal grandfather, usually given to the eldest son).
 A child-hood Companion of Alexander’s, he too was educated by Aristotle at Mieza; and in fact maintained a life-long correspondence with his former teacher.
 That he was left behind in Macedon with Antipater when all of Alexander’s other child-hood Companions accompanied the King to Asia is one of many signs that the two men shared a mutual distaste, if not downright loathing of each other.